Pamela Ann McDougall

 McDougall returned to Ottawa in 1971, joining the Privy Council as an assistant secretary.
 In 1974, she returned to External Affairs as a bureau director general.
+She then served as Chair of the Tariff Board from 1976 to 1979.
 In 1979 she was appointed deputy minister the Department of National Health and Welfare by Prime Minister Joe Clark.

 In 1980, McDougall reached the peak of her career in the civil service when Prime Minister Pierre Trudeau picked her to lead the Royal Commission on Conditions of Foreign Service.
 Trudeau specifically directed McDougall to consider "the aspirations of women in Canadian society".
 In writing her report, McDougall traveled around the world and interviewed sixty percent of the Canadian foreign service and their spouses.

 After presenting her report in 1981, McDougall retired from public service.
 She served for some years on the boards of Carleton University and the Royal Ottawa Hospital.
 In 1987, she married Paul Mayer, a retired Lieutenant Colonel whom she had met in Vietnam three decades earlier.